EtzionR/My-Convex-Hull/README.md

 Convex Hull Algorithm, build from scratch ,using the Monotone-Chain method.

 ## Overview
-The code [**ch.py**](https://github.com/EtzionR/My-Convex-Hull/blob/main/ch.py) is version of the convex hull algorithm that build from scratch.
+Convex Hull is the minimum boundary of given set of data points.
+After it calculated, every point in the given set should be inside the hull, or part of its border.
+To find this hull, we should use proper convex-hull algorithm.
+The code [**ch.py**](https://github.com/EtzionR/My-Convex-Hull/blob/main/ch.py) is version of such convex hull 2D algorithm that build from scratch.

 The algorithm process build from **Four** steps:
 - In order to get the boundary around our 2D points, we must first **sorting** the points, using to their X values.